-So what should you do if you are the beneficiary of an inheritance?
+So what should you do if you are the primary beneficiary or contingent beneficiary of an inheritance?
 How do you ensure that this endowment is utilized as intended by the person who left it to you?
 Consulting a financial advisor will set you on the right path.
 Implementing these tips will help you get the most out of your inheritance.

 Slow Down.
 Think Long Range.
 Consider what is truly important to you and your family when you are at the same point of leaving an inheritance to the next generation.
 How can you use this gift to ensure that you have taken it and grown it to even a more significant amount for the next generation?
 What precisely would need to change between now and the day you pass on to maximize the value of this gift to more than one generation?
 What matches our long-term objectives and still honours the person we received this gift from… can we do both of these things productively?